Parable of the Renegades

 “I never left its side until its flavor reached perfection.
 Before sleeping next to it, I read it a bedtime story,” he said.

-Rio was befuddled by the ridiculousness Lucas was putting himself through.
+The ridiculousness Lucas put himself through left Rio befuddled.
 “You actually did that?”

 With his story nearing its end, the anger within Lucas’ stomach simmered to its boiling point.

 “And I was so close, Rio!
 I just cut myself a piece of that tender and heavenly meat!
-But before it could touch the tip of my tongue, you just had to barge into my house unannounced and knock me out….
-You did all that, so you could bring me back to Nihan!?”
+But before it could touch the tip of my tongue, you barged into my house unannounced and knocked me out….
+You did all that so that you could bring me back to Nihan!?”

 “There, there.
 No need to be upset~” Rio tried to console Lucas with some sweet-talk.
 “I was only trying to give you a surprise hug~” she cooed in a meek tone.

-She could've left an ordinary person with diabetes from the way she talked, but Rio failed to lighten the mood.
-That is to say, she probably would have fared better by a sliver of a chance if she wasn’t also bouncing her hand on Lucas’ fluffy hair to his chagrin.
+She could've left an ordinary person with diabetes from the way she talked, but in this case Rio failed to lighten the mood.
+That is to say, she probably would have fared better by a sliver of a chance if she wasn’t bouncing a hand on Lucas’ fluffy hair as she talked.

 “Oh really?”
-Lucas shook his head until he threw Rio’s hand off before he cast a hard glare from one of the ghostly white eyes that peered from behind his curtain of bangs.
+Lucas shook his head until he threw Rio’s hand off, then cast a hard glare from one of the ghostly white eyes that peered from his curtain of bangs.
 “Then maybe I should return the favor and hug you back.
 You know, the same way you did me?
-My arms wrapped tight around your neck from behind before I slowly drag you to the ground and choke you until it’s lights out!”
+My arms wrapped tight around your neck from behind as I slowly drag you to the ground and choke you until it’s lights out!”

 Hands clasped behind her, Rio stared back at Lucas with rapture screaming from her face.
 Theoretical sparks flew out their eyes and met in the center, crackling as a stalemate.

-“Of course, I did say that before," Rio’s feisty demeanor faded away but it was replaced with mild confusion from the way she rolled a raised hand.
+“Of course, I did say that before," Rio’s feisty demeanor faded away, but it was replaced with mild confusion.
 "But I am uncertain why you would say that right now.”

-Lucas tore his gaze away from the girl who kidnapped him again and redirected it to what was in front of them.
+Lucas tore his gaze away from the girl who kidnapped him again and redirected it to the restaurant before them.
 “Well, I hope the food isn’t like what I see in front of me.
 If you want me to tell you straight, the place looks like crap.”